-There were no significant changes in the Company's internal control over financial reporting during the quarter ended December 31, 2022 that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.
+In connection with the Company's Pet Food acquisition completed in fiscal 2023, management is in the process of analyzing, evaluating and, where necessary, implementing changes in controls and procedures.
+This process may result in additions or changes to the Company's internal control over financial reporting.
+There were no other significant changes in the Company's internal control over financial reporting during the quarter ended June 30, 2023 that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.